freeCodeCamp/freeCodeCamp/guide/english/css/margins/index.md

 margin: 5px 1em 0 1em;
 ```

-Alternatively, you can style the sides by themselves
+Alternatively, you can style the margins by themselves:
 ```css
 margin-top: 1em;